Manish6363/ShopOnline-E-commerce/README.md

 **JavaScript:** To enhance interactivity and support dynamic frontend behavior.

+### Security Measures
+Passwords are stored in encrypted format using Java's Base64.

+OTP-based registration ensures only valid and verified accounts are created.

+Access controls prevent unauthorized login attempts across all modules.

 ## Objective
 ShopOnline is a comprehensive e-commerce web application inspired by leading platforms such as Amazon, Flipkart, and Myntra.
 It is designed to provide a seamless online shopping experience to users, while also offering secure modules for sellers and administrators.
 The application features a robust navigation system with intuitive UI elements like search functionality, product categorization, and product highlights (e.g., top-rated and latest arrivals) on the homepage.